 The MEP(s) utilized by a M2M Service Capability is documented within the Service Capabilities Policy clause.

-Note: A subset of the MEPs provided by a M2M Service Capability would be exposed by the Service Exposure Component or the Remote Service Exposure Component.
+NOTE: A subset of the MEPs provided by a M2M Service Capability would be exposed by the Service Exposure Component or the Remote Service Exposure Component.

-5.2.2.2 M2M Identifiers
+5.2.3.2 M2M Identifiers